casualGamer-dev/Nuon/src/lib/evloop/time_periodic.md

 ### Parsing and encoding time values ###

-Tor has functions to parse and format time in these formats:
+Nuon has functions to parse and format time in these formats:

  - RFC1123 format. ("Fri, 29 Sep 2006 15:54:20 GMT").
 For this,
    use format_rfc1123_time() and parse_rfc1123_time.